 The RMAC has substantially renewed efforts in the past several years to establish or re-invigorate collaborations with related agencies and organizations to better leverage the various resources, expertise, and efforts of these institutions to collectively support improved rangeland resource conditions across the State.
 The RMAC has marked substantial but annually variable growth in its annual educational program by capitalizing on its renewed collaborations with state agencies, internal state departments, and task forces, as well as local and state-wide range-related organizations.
 The RMAC expanded from three virtual-only webinars in 2022 to four webinars and five in-person field tours in 2023 but reduced the program back down to one field tour in 2024 due to travel restrictions because of state budget constrictions.
 In 2024 the RMAC pivoted its attention from prescribed grazing for fuels management to the effects of grazing on native flora and fauna.
 To conduct this tour without the use of state funds, the RMAC leveraged resources with conservation-minded organizations, and the California Rangeland Trust sponsored lunch for speakers and participants.

 In the coming year, the RMAC will continue to support informational needs and efforts for the successful application of prescribed grazing and will additionally embark on a new educational focus around the impacts of livestock grazing on native flora and fauna and their habitats.
 The RMAC and Board staff representatives will continue to liaise with advised agencies, departments, related partner organizations, and task forces, although in a reduced capacity and on a virtual basis due to state budget constraints and limited staff support.
 Where possible, the RMAC will partner with other organizations that can lead in-person workshops focused on contemporary range-related issues and best management practices.
 In addition, the RMAC will continue to coordinate with outside organizations to support the development of technical guidance, literature reviews/white papers, and pamphlets to support range resource management from the level of the individual to the state and federal agency.
+The RMAC will continue to support efforts by stakeholders to convert science-based results into reasonable, actionable state policies and guidance to improve rangeland conservation and management.

 REFERENCES CITED